-Unlike the TRAC Proceedings (which collated a variety of papers and topics presented at a specific Annual Conference), each volume in this series will focus on a particular theme, problem, or theoretical perspective.
+Each volume in this series will focus on a particular theme, problem, or theoretical perspective.
 Volumes may be single-authored, co-authored, or an edited collection of papers, but each must be relevant, critically engage with theory, and offer a high level of research excellence.
 While themed volumes can be derived from sessions at TRAC events, potential contributions need not have presented at a TRAC conference or workshop to submit or be included in a proposal.
 In sum, no matter what stage of your career, the TRAC Themes in Roman Archaeology Series intends to function as a primary venue for the publication of excellent book-length manuscripts and thematically coherent collections of papers that demonstrate a commitment to the role of theory in Roman-period archaeological research.

 The series welcomes scholarly monographs and edited volumes in English by early-career researchers and established scholars.
 Please note that only PhD theses that strongly engage with theory will be considered and that this series is not intended to facilitate the publication of excavation reports or catalogues of archaeological material.